diegodinizf/insiders_clustering/README.md

 - Test different k numbers in order to indentify how many clusters data can be divided
 - Compare the models performance
 - Silhouette analyses in order to check the cluster's quality

+#### Model Deploy
+- Transfer data and machine learn model to AWS (S3, EC2 and RDS)
+- Create RDS database and create dashboard on Metabase

 ## 3. Embedding Analysis